 - Dive clubs can really make the most of diving when chartering a boat.
 It gives them the chance to focus on their favourite types of diving and marine life.
 This might suit dive clubs that enjoy drift diving, manta and shark dives for instance.

 Chartering a liveaboard boat sounds great.
 Where do I sign up?

-We have exclusive 2019 charter trips to the Galapagos, Egypt, Indonesia and Belize.
 You can enjoy your ultimate diving experiences, from wrecks in the Red Sea to diving with numerous sharks in the Galapagos.
-Join a charter with us and you will have a point of contact with our Master Instructor, who is also an Indonesia diving expert.
+Join a charter with us and you will have a point of contact with a Master Instructor, who is also an Indonesia diving expert.
 You will also have a dedicated Account Manager and a group of Charter Specialists ready to give you advice and assistance to plan your perfect trip.